-Research was done on the link between positive attitudes and the effect it has on cancer has been very controversial in the past, leading to conflicting views.
+Research on the link between positive attitudes and cancer has been very controversial in the past, leading to conflicting views.
 Not sure what to believe?

-Psychologist Michael F. Scheier whose research provided the groundwork for exploring the field of optimism stated that “optimism is clearly associated with better psychological health, as seen through lower levels of depressed mood, anxiety, and general distress, when facing difficult life circumstances, including situations involving recovery from illness and disease.”
-People like Lance Armstrong and Mark Herzlich both full-heartedly believe that positive thinking played an instrumental role in their successful battles of overcoming cancer.
+Psychologist Michael F. Scheier, whose research provided the groundwork for exploring the field of optimism claimed, “optimism is clearly associated with better psychological health, as seen through lower levels of depressed mood, anxiety, and general distress, when facing difficult life circumstances, including situations involving recovery from illness and disease.”

-Although these individual success stories give us hope, there is little solid evidence about the correlation between positive thinking and survival rates.
+Although these individual stories are hopeful, there is still little solid evidence about the correlation between positive thinking and survival rates.

-Psychologist James Coyne from University of Pennsylvania claims that any studies that prove that there is a correlation between the two are based on “bad science” and even states that “attitude doesn’t matter for survival…there are some things you can modify in life, but cancer is not one of them.”
+Psychologist James Coyne from the University of Pennsylvania claims that any studies that prove a correlation between the two are based on “bad science” and even states that “attitude doesn’t matter for survival…there are some things you can modify in life, but cancer is not one of them.”

 - Increased happiness and mood